By Rick Kirkham

 It’s not about theory or strategy, but the practical outputs of a strategy – the tangible actions that make a positive difference for the customer from day one.
 And for businesses taking this route, they see an impact in less than a month.
 And for the customer?
 Well, they can see the instant impact straight away, from the moment they make their first contact.

 Aside from the tangible actions, emotion and effort also play a key role in enabling businesses to achieve that instant impact (and in fact affect how successfully a business can apply tangible actions).
-You can read more about this in our Engage to Influence™ FAQ and blog in the coming weeks, but in essence it’s a methodology we use to apply a unique approach to customer journey design, one that guarantees a positive influence on customer behaviour at every interaction.
+You can read more about this in our Engage to Influence™ blog, but in essence it’s a methodology we use to apply a unique approach to customer journey design, one that guarantees a positive influence on customer behaviour at every interaction.

 So how do you go about achieving instant impact CX?